 Community Partner Training and Resources: NAVIGATE

-Our Partnerships Team also provides training to community partners in curriculum development, classroom management, program evaluation, and more.
+Our Partnership Team also provides training to community partners in curriculum development, classroom management, program evaluation, and more.
 We know our community partners play an important role in keeping students excited about learning and on track for graduation, so investing in their professional development is key.

 NAVIGATE workshops and working groups allows our partners to build skills, learn from each other, and teach us – while working collaboratively to positively affect students.
 In 2019-20, we provided training to 166 community partners.